Vientiane Safety Guide

 Women Travelers

-Vientiane is generally safe for women travelers, including solo female travelers.
-Laos culture is relatively conservative and respectful, and harassment is less common than in many other Southeast Asian destinations.
-However, standard precautions should still be taken, particularly at night and in isolated areas.
+Vientiane is generally safe for women travelers, including those traveling alone.
+Harassment is less common than in many other Southeast Asian destinations, but basic precautions are still advisable.

 LGBTQ+ Travelers